Skip to main content

 We are listening to the voices of our police officers and staff

 We are taking positive action in response to any concerns raised about inappropriate behaviours in the workplace.
-We are actively ensuring our officers and staff know how to report discriminatory or unethical behaviours via our internal reporting systems.
-In 2022, we held 10 misconduct hearings in relation to sexual and or domestic misconduct and 9 of those officers were dismissed.
+Our Professional Standards Department has established a sexual misconduct review team, reviewing the last ten years of sexual misconduct allegations against police officers.
+We are also actively ensuring our officers and staff know how to report discriminatory or unethical behaviours via our internal reporting systems.
 We are telling the public when an officer has breached the standards expected or committed a criminal offence, and what action we have taken.

 Ensuring our officers and staff are robustly trained